 Creating a split test in OptinMonster is a whole new experience in the latest version of OptinMonster!
-While the essence of split testing remains the same, the capabilities of running split tests has increased exponentially.
+While the essence of split testing remains the same, the capabilities of running split tests have increased exponentially.
 This guide will walk you through how to implement split tests in OptinMonster.

-If you are thinking about creating a split test, it is assumed that you have already created your first optin.
+If you are thinking about creating a split test, it is assumed that you have already created your first campaign.
 If you have not done that yet, check out our documentation to learn how.

-Step 2 – Add New Split Test
+Step 2 – Create Split Test

-On the next screen you’ll be required to add a Split Test Title, and optionally add Split Test Notes.
+On the next screen you’ll be required to add a Title, and optionally Notes for your new split test.
 We recommend giving your split test a few notes for easier identification later on.
-Finally, select the Create Split Test button.

 Step 3 – Learn and Make Adjustments

-A: You can easily enable/disable split test child optins from the OptinMonster Dashboard.
-First select the split test icon for your Primary optin, then toggle the active/inactive button for the child optin you want to enable/disable.
+A: You can easily enable/disable split test child campaigns from the OptinMonster Dashboard.
+First select the A/B button next to the Primary campaign’s title, then toggle the active/inactive button for the child campaign you want to enable/disable.

-Q: How does OptinMonster Run Split Tests?
+Q: How does OptinMonster run split tests?

-Q: Can I change my Split Test Notes Later?
+Q: Can I change my split test notes later?